joreyaesh/comfyui_touchpad_scroll_controller.enableTouchpadScroll/README.md

-# ComfyUI Scroll Over Textarea
+# ComfyUI Touchpad Scroll Controller

-A ComfyUI extension to allow textarea elements to be scrolled over.
-Useful when using a trackpad in order to prevent accidental forward/back navigation (two fingers horizontally on a Mac) when scrolling around the UI.
+A ComfyUI extension that enhances touchpad navigation by redirecting two-finger scrolling over to the canvas, including over textareas.
+This can prevent accidental back/forward browser navigation when using horizontal touchpad gestures and provides smooth zooming and panning for Mac and other touchpad users.

 > [!NOTE]
 > This projected was created with a [cookiecutter](https://github.com/Comfy-Org/cookiecutter-comfy-extension) template.
 It helps you start writing custom nodes without worrying about the Python setup.